A2Amir/Machine-Learning-Pipelines/README.md

    * **FIT METHOD:** This takes in **a 2d array X** for the feature data and **a 1d array y** for the target labels.
 Inside the fit method, we simply return self.
 This allows us to chain methods together, since the result on calling fit on the transformer is still the transformer object.
 This method is required to be compatible with scikit-learn.

-   * **TRANSFORM METHOD:** The transform function is where we include the code that well, transforms the data.
+   * **TRANSFORM METHOD:** The transform function is where we include the code that transforms the data.
 In this case, we return the data in X multiplied by 10.
 This transform method also takes **a 2d array X**.

-Let's test my new transformer, by entering the code below in the interactive python interpreter in the terminal, ipython.
-We can also do this in Jupyter notebook.
+Let's test the new transformer, which can also be done in Jupyter notebook.

 ~~~python
 multiplier = TenMultiplier()